WisTex/Neuhub/view/theme/redbasic-starter-kit/README.md

 Whatever you place in each folder overrides the default file.
 You can also add additional files.

 If you are just making minor changes, then editing the `tpl` and `css` files would probably work well.
 But if you are changing the basic structure and layout, then you will probably need to copy `/view/php/default.php` to `/view/theme/your-theme-name/php/default.php` and then make your changes there.
-You can also create new layouts by creating your own php file in `/view/theme/your-theme-name/php/` and then use the PDL Editor in Hubzilla to select it.
+You can also create new layouts by creating your own php files in `/view/theme/your-theme-name/php/` and then use the PDL Editor in Hubzilla to select it.

 - **Layout**: Files in the `php` directory override files in `/view/php` and in the Redbasic theme.
 - **Templates**: Files in the `tpl` directory override files in `/view/tpl` and in the Redbasic theme.